emson/elf0/docs_specs/spec_schema.md

 - `kind` (string): "agent" / "tool" / "judge" / "branch" / "mcp"
 - `ref` (string): reference key into `llms`, `functions`, or sub-workflows (optional for MCP nodes, required for others)
 - `config` (object): configuration object (required for MCP nodes, optional for others)
+  - `format` (string, optional): Structured output format - "json" or "yaml"
+    - When `format: json` is specified, the node expects JSON output that will be validated against the Spec schema and converted to clean YAML
+    - When `format: yaml` is specified, the node validates YAML output against the Spec schema
+    - If no format is specified, output is processed as plain text
 - `stop` (bool): marks finish nodes

 **MCP Node Validation:**